d-j-e/SNPPar_test/README.md

 # 9. Further statistical analysis

 The results files generated in Steps 7 and 8 ('homoplasic_test_results.tsv' and 'Performance.txt' respectively) were then used to analyse the results using [R](link) version xxxx in [RStudio]() version xxxxx.
-Both the markdown script and output (in html format) are provided here.
+Both the markdown script and resulting output (in HTML format) are provided here.

 ### R-markdown script and output

     xxxx
     xxxx

 # 10. Published Datasets